 Create main.js

-The main.js file is the bridge between your HTML and Flask route.
-Your app will use a combination of jQuery, Ajax, and XMLHttpRequest to render content, and make POST requests to your Flask routes.
+file is the bridge between your HTML and Flask route.
+Your app will use a combination of jQuery, Ajax, and XMLHttpRequest to render content, and make POST

 In the code below, content from the HTML is used to construct a request to your Flask route.
-Specifically, the contents of the text area and the language selector are assigned to variables, and then passed along in the request to translate-text.
+Specifically, the contents of the text area and the language selector are assigned to variables, and then passed along in the request to translate-text

 The code then iterates through the response, and updates the HTML with the translation, detected language, and confidence score.

-2. Copy this code into static/scripts/main.js:
+directory. - Copy this code into

 Test translation